gradanovic/icml2023-performative-rl-paper-code/README.md

 The following are not included in the paper:
 * For the experiment *repeated gradient ascent with finite samples* the corresponding suboptimality gap is also computed

+## Contact Details
+For any questions or comments, contact strianta@mpi-sws.org.